HelgJet/Related-Blog-Posts/README.md

 Create a New Section: In the Sections folder, click "Add a new section."
 Name it RelatedBlogPosts.liquid or similar, ensuring it reflects the purpose of the section.

-Copy code and paste code from RelatedBlogPosts.liquid that is in github link https://github.com/HelgJet/Related-Blog-Posts
+Copy code and paste code from RelatedBlogPosts.liquid that is on https://github.com/HelgJet/Related-Blog-Posts

-Insted this code use your snippet for article card, or paste your code for article card and your style

-{% render 'article-card' …  %}

 Step 5: Configuring the Section Settings
 After creating the section with the appropriate Liquid and schema, you can configure its settings to control how it appears on the product page.